code4it-dev/c4it-hugo/content/architecture-note/009-architecture-decision-records/index.md

 ---
-title: "Davide's Code and Architecture Notes - Architecture Decision Records"
+title: "Davide's Code and Architecture Notes - Tracking decision with Architecture Decision Records (ADRs)"
-date: 2023-12-20T09:59:34+01:00
+date: 2024-01-08
-url: /architecture-notes/post-slug
+url: /architecture-notes/architecture-decision-records
 draft: false
 categories:
   - Code and Architecture Notes
 tags:
   - Software Architecture
+  - ADR
 toc: true
-summary: "A summary"
+summary: "When designing a system's architecture, you have many choices to make.
+How can you track them?
+ADRs are formal documents to track the reasons behind your decisions, giving context and info about the consequences of each choice."
 images:
-  - /architecture-notes/post-slug/featuredImage.png
+  - /architecture-notes/architecture-decision-records/featuredImage.png
 ---

-Picture this: you are the architect in charge with the design of the the project.
-You make some choices, everything goes well for months.
+Picture this: you are the architect in charge of the design of the architecture.
+You make some choices; everything goes well for months.
 Then, all of a sudden, a new requirement arrives.
-That kind of requirement that make you think "is this architecture the right one? should we change anything?".
+That kind of requirement makes you think, "Is this architecture the right one?
+Should we change anything?".

+You don't remember the reasons behind your choices.
-Why did you build your application as such?
+Why did you build your application that way?
 Why did you use gRPC instead of HTTP?
 Why Blazor instead of VueJS?
 If only you had something to remind you why you made some choices...

-Architecture Decision Record (ADR) is a way to describe, track, and discuss architectural and design decisions.
-It allows you have a well-defined process to make informed decisions, and to keep track of the _whys_ behind your choices.
+An **Architecture Decision Record (ADR) is a way to describe, track, and discuss architectural and design decisions.** It allows you to have a well-defined process to make informed decisions and to keep track of the _whys_ behind your choices.

-In this article, we will learn what ADRs are, what are the main parts, and how to generate documentation with an open source project.
+In this article, we will learn what ADRs are, their main parts, and how to generate documentation with open-source projects.

 ## Strucure of an ADR

-An Architecture Decision Record (ADR) is a document that summarize, tracks, and explains a important architectural decisions.
-It's not just the list of decision: it's a document that tracks also the current **context**, the alternatives considered, and the **consequences** of the final choice.
+An Architecture Decision Record (ADR) is a document that summarizes, tracks and explains critical architectural decisions.
+It's not just the decision list: it's a document that also tracks the **current context**, the alternatives considered, and the **consequences** of the final choice.

-ADR is made up of a set of files, each describing a decision.
+ADR is made of a set of files, each describing a decision.
 For each file you describe:

 - **The decision being made**.
-For example, "Use Azure Service Bus as a queue vendor".
+For example, "Use Azure Service Bus as a queue platform".
 - **The status of the decision**.
-For example "Under discussion", "Accepted", "Superseded".
+For example, "Under discussion", "Accepted", and "Superseded".
 - **The time of this decision**.
-For each ADR you should specify when it has been created and when it has reached a new status.
+For each ADR, you should specify when it was created and when it reached a new status.
 - **The context around the decision**.
-For example "We are currently using Azure as a main vendor".
+For example, "We are currently using Azure as a main vendor".
 - **The consequences of the decision**.
-For example, "We accept to have higher execution costs but we can more easily have support from the infrastructure team".
+For example, "We accept to have vendor lock-in, but this way, we can more easily have support from the infrastructure team".

-Usually, you might want to have a strict flow of status, making sure that once it has reached a final status, the ADR cannot be changed. **You can add more details**, of course, **but you should not change the decision taken.**
+Usually, you should **have a strict flow of status**, ensuring that once it has reached one of the final statuses, the ADR decision cannot be changed. **You can add more details**, of course, **but you should not change the decision taken.**

+Examples of statuses are:

+**Draft**: you are still describing the decision, and you are not ready to propose it yet.
+**Proposed**: you have explained all the details behind your decision so it can be officially discussed.
+**Open to discussion**: everybody can add comments to your decision, allowing you to consider other points of view and cover weak spots you did not find.
+**Accepted**: the team agrees with your decision, and you can now implement it.
+**Rejected**: the proposed solution is not feasible, so you cannot proceed with the implementation.
+**Deprecated**: the decision is no longer useful or necessary.
+For example, you removed the whole component from your system.
+**Superseded**: another ADR superseded the current one, making it obsolete.

 ![ADR status flow](./adr-status.png)

-Special mention to the **superseded status**: once a decision reaches the Accepted status, if you change your mind you must create a new ADR to supersede the previous one.
+Special mention to the **superseded status**: once a decision reaches the Accepted status, if you change your mind, you must create a new ADR to supersede the previous one.
 For example, say that ADR-30 was about "Use SOAP communication".
 Then, you notice that you must change the communication protocol to gRPC.
-You can procede in the following way:
+You can proceed in the following way:

 1. Create a new ADR, say ADR-105.
 2. Add a tag to ADR-105, something like _supersedes ADR-30_.